2 TW Zebra Pulsed-Power Generator

 Once this switch is closed, a voltage pulse with amplitude of about 2 MV is applied on the final feed to the load, located in an experimental vacuum chamber on top of the last, vertical, transmission line.
 Finally, a current pulse with maximum intensity of up to 1.2 MA, and with a 90-ns rise time is delivered to the load.
-A new Load Current Multiplier (LCM) system now allows for currents near 2 MA.

 Current and voltage measurements are taken in all sections of Zebra; in the Marx section, close to the load region, and at the insulator stack.
 The voltage is measured with V-dot (capacitive divider) detectors and resistive dividers.
 The current measurement is taken by B-dot monitors (pick-up coils) or by CVR's.
 Current through the load is measured with three differential B-dot monitors located about 15 cm from the chamber axis at three different azimuthal locations.